Ramsey numbers of cycles in random graphs: Proof of the main theorem

 \section{Proof of the main theorem}

-As sketched in the beginning, the key in the proof of both cases, odd and even, consists of finding a more refined version of the monochromatic subgraphs given by our Stability lemma (Theorem~\ref{theorem:stability:1}); and then applying the Cycle finder lemmas (Lemma~\ref{lemma:cyclesprescribedlength} and Lemma~\ref{lemma:cyclesprescribedlength-bipartite}) directly in those monochromatic subgraphs.
-This `refining' step corresponds to the Step 2 outlined in Section~\ref{section:proofsketch}.
+As sketched in the beginning, the key step in the proof of both cases, odd and even, consists of finding a more refined version of the monochromatic subgraphs given by our Stability lemma (Theorem~\ref{theorem:stability:1}); and then applying the Cycle finder lemmas (Lemma~\ref{lemma:cyclesprescribedlength} and Lemma~\ref{lemma:cyclesprescribedlength-bipartite}) directly in those monochromatic subgraphs.
+This `refining' step corresponds to Step 2 outlined in Section~\ref{section:proofsketch}.

-We sketch this refinement step.
-To prove this, we will start from a partition $V'_1, V'_2$ as given by the Stability lemma and then we will reallocate vertices carefully.
-This will be done first by removing vertices which have too small degree to one of $V'_1, V'_2$; and then by reallocating vertices if they have the `wrong colours' to one of the $V'_1, V'_2$.
-The key here is that at the end not more than $O(1/p)$ vertices are removed from $V'_1, V'_2$, which is shown by tracking carefully how the vertices are removed.
+We now sketch this refinement step.
+To prove this, we will start from a partition $V'_1, V'_2$, as given by the Stability lemma, and then we will reallocate some vertices carefully.
+This will be done first by removing vertices having only a few neighbours in one of $V'_1, V'_2$; and then by reallocating vertices if they have many neighbours in the `wrong colour' in one of the $V'_1, V'_2$.
+The key observation here is that at the end of this cleaning, no more than $O(1/p)$ vertices are removed from $V'_1, V'_2$, which is shown by tracking carefully how the vertices are removed.

 The next lemma will be used in this `fine stability' analysis.
 It will allow us to find a long path between any pair of vertices in different parts of an expander bipartite graph.
 The proof follows from tree-embedding considerations in bipartite expanders, and is given for completeness in Appendix~\ref{section:appendix-proofs}.